-John McCluskey is currently the director of the Master of Science program in the Department of Criminal Justice.
+John McCluskey is the chairperson of the Department of Criminal Justice.
 He earned his BA, MA, and PhD from the University at Albany.
 His primary teaching areas include Criminal Justice Theory and Criminal Justice and Public Policy.
-Recent research includes studies of offender and victim interactions in robberies, a Bureau of Justice Assistance supported initiative to train crime analysts in San Antonio, Texas, and research modeling bullying behavior.
-He is co-guest editor of a special issue of the Journal of Criminology, on the topic of bullying, with Christopher Schreck and Byongook Moon.
+His most recent research has included the study of body camera adoption in two divisions of LAPD with Justice and Security Strategies as well as a large scale data collection effort to measure prevalence, causes, and consequences of teacher victimization in San Antonio, Texas with Dr. Byongook Moon.

 McCluskey, John D. (2013) “A Comparison of Robbers’ Use of Physical Coercion in Commercial and Street Robberies.”
 Crime & Delinquency 59(3): 419-442.